WORKER CLASSIFICATION

 Take Our Quiz: Do You Really Understand the Difference Between Employees, Gig Workers, and Independent Contractors?

 Take Our Quiz: Do You Really Understand the Difference Between Employees, Gig Workers, and Independent Contractors?
-2560 1710 Alicia East
+2560 1710 PayReel

 Companies have various options when it comes to hiring talent.
 While some take the “what’s in a name?” approach and classify based on their own convenience and cost considerations, the classification happens to be of great consequence to the Department of Labor.
 So let’s compare three common categories of workers (employees, gig workers, and independent contractors) and how to decide which arrangement applies to your workers.